bpucker/CoExpPhylo/README.md

 `--lencut` specifies the minimal lenght of a BLAST hit to be considered.
 The default value is 100.

+`--alnmethod` specifies the algorithm/tool used for construction of the multiple sequence alignment as basis of the phylogenetic tree construction.
+Currently, MAFFT and MUSCLE are the supported options.
+Default is MAFFT.

-`--mode` specifies the algorithm/tool used for construction of the phylogenetic trees once sequence clusters are identified.
-Currently, FastTree and RAxML are the supported options.
+`--treemethod` specifies the algorithm/tool used for construction of the phylogenetic trees once sequence clusters are identified.
+Currently, FastTree, RAxML, and IQ-TREE are the supported options.
+Default is FastTree.

 `--mafft` specifies the MAFFT path.
 This option can be used if MAFFT is not in the PATH variable or if a specific version should be used.
 The default is 'mafft'.